Reading Information for Parents/carers

 At Wildground Infant School reading is of paramount importance.
 We aim to create passionate readers who embrace reading a wide range of genres.
 To encourage and support the children’s reading we have a wide range of high quality texts within our library and in every classroom.

-Over the past year we have introduced a new phonics and reading scheme called Read Write Inc. (RWI.)
+In 2019, we introduced a new phonics and reading scheme called Read Write Inc. (RWI.)
 This rigorous and dynamic approach to phonics supports the children in recognising decodable words through daily practise.
 After regular assessments, the children are accurately grouped according to their phonic awareness.
 Children will build confidence in recognising and applying new graphemes.
 To support this at home, the children will take home a book, which mirrors in school learning, alongside a Book Bag Book that is also suitably matched to their phonetical awareness.

 Every classroom has an inviting book corner hosting a range of fiction and non-fiction texts.
 There are key questions surrounding this environment to support the children’s independent comprehension skills.
 Comics and magazines are also available in book corners for children to enjoy.
 A selection of the books located in classroom book corners have been hand selected by the children themselves from the School Library Service mobile library exchange.